zac-scheiwe/sweeper/README.md

 sweeper
-==
+====

 sweeper invests your spare cash in a stock of your choice.
 The sweeper converts your deposit currency and submits a LOC (limit on close) buy order just before the NYSE closing auction each weekday.
-The sweeper only acts when you have enough spare cash (deposit currency balance > DEPOSIT_BALANCE_THRESHOLD).
+The sweeper only acts when you have enough spare cash.